nukuutos/beaurel-client/README.md

 ## 📜 License

-This repo is public and without license because I can’t run this project to commercial/society because of bureaucracy (needs money for documents) and in right moment I will run it.
-It’s exposed because I want to show my potential employ what I’m capable of and what kind of fruit am I :)
+I don't want to add license for this repo because I'm scared about my code can be stolen.
+I want to run it as commercial someday but now I don't have a possibility to do this(money).
+This repo is public because I want to show my potential employer what I’m capable of and what kind of fruit am I :)